Depression and Chronic Illness: Understanding the Connection

 • Pain or discomfort.

-Doctors won't take depression into consideration because symptoms are caused by both chronic illness and depression.
 Families and patients should, therefore, be on the lookout for further symptoms of body sadness.

-• Therapy – Cognitive-behavioral therapy (CBT) will likely change negative thought patterns and enhance the capacity to cope with depression.
+• Therapy: Cognitive-behavioral therapy (CBT) will likely change negative thought patterns and enhance the capacity to cope with depression.

-• Exercise – Exercise puts chemicals in the body called endorphins that make a person happy.
+• Exercise: Exercise puts chemicals in the body called endorphins that make a person happy.

 A doctor can help make a treatment choice depending on individual illnesses and diseases.

-What Are the Tips for Living With a Chronic Disease?
+Tips for Living With a Chronic Illness

-It does not happen to be easy to be depressed when sick with a chronic illness, but there is something that can be done to get it better and remain positive:
+It does not happen to be easy to be depressed when sick with a chronic illness, but there is something that can be done to get better and remain positive:

-Be realistic in goals – Understanding the boundaries and being able to be realistic about what can be done eliminates frustration.
+• Be Realistic in Goals: Understanding the boundaries and being able to be realistic about what can be done eliminates frustration.

-• Learn to Manage Stress– Meditation, breathing, and mindfulness manage stress.
+• Learn to Manage Stress: Meditation, breathing, and mindfulness manage stress.

-• Follow Routine – A daily routine can bring structure and a feeling of control.
+• Follow Routine: A daily routine can bring structure and a feeling of control.

-• Get Professional Assistance – Professional assistance is needed when depression symptoms become overwhelming.
+• Get Professional Assistance: Professional assistance is needed when depression symptoms become overwhelming.

 Depression and sickness usually go hand in hand most of the time, but it is good to know what is happening in order to get the right help and treatment.
 Both are hard to deal with but can be assisted by having a good support system and a bit of self-care.
 Being healthy can occur despite sickness with the right mindset.

-Source Article IclonSourcesSource Article Arrow
+Source Article Iclon Sources Source Article Arrow

 Ask your health query to a doctor online